Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

 ### 1. Building the Container Image

-The EJBCA K8s CSR Signer is is distributed as source code, and the container must be built manually.
+The EJBCA K8s CSR Signer is distributed as source code, and the container must be built manually.
 The container image can be built using the following command:
 ```shell
 make docker-build DOCKER_REGISTRY=<your container registry> DOCKER_IMAGE_NAME=keyfactor/ejbca-k8s-csr-signer
 ```